 - creating child safe organisations

-While this work continues, the Victorian Government will also follow closely and engage with the national Royal Commission into Institutional Responses to Child Sexual Abuse (External link) and consider any relevant findings and recommendations made.
+While this work continues, the Victorian Government is also engaging with the Commonwealth Royal Commission into Institutional Responses to Child Sexual Abuse (External link)

 Criminal law reform